sidharthrmenon/FileVault-Encrypted-Storage/README.md

 This project aims to strike a balance between simplicity, user control, and strong security, offering a practical solution for secure file sharing and management in both personal and collaborative settings.
 It's ideal for academic, organizational, or personal use where privacy and controlled access are priorities.

 ## Features
-The system offers a range of features for both administrators and regular users:
+The system offers a range of features for both administrators and regular users :

-User Module Features
+User Module Features :
   * User Registration and Login: Users can create personal accounts and log in to a dedicated dashboard.
   * Profile Management: View and update personal profile information.
   * Secure File Management: